ph1l1pF/Yoga-Website/ReadMe.md

 - the script has the content of [start_on_server.sh](start_on_server.sh)
 - that script has to be copied to /bin on the remove machine before hand (this step is not automated)
 - also the repo has to be cloned to ~/git before hand (this step is not automated)

+### Future Ideas

+- push the docker images to docker hub and then only pull the docker images on the remote machine instead of cloning the full repo and pulling the latest code